IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- Macaw pleads for peace, more investigation needed, suggests an Avizallan killed them in the confusion
 	- Raven stays silent
 - Signing of saltwood deal is halted
+- Titus, some other druids taken for questioning.
+Ella complains he won't be able to pay child support.
+Owl breaks them up, steals the ring.

 ## Upcoming

+Break into rookery
-Kingfisher Sidequest
+- Get disguises from the guards, an access key Kingfisher Sidequest
 - Unmask Macaw.
-She believes he's corrupt
+She believes he's corrupt, wants to usurp him to insert her own choice
+- Gandras Dol might take the PCs help to stop vandalism
 - interview him: Macaw's governmental duties, political opinions
 - try to tail him
 	- lead to the saltwood groves
 - spy on his office
 	- Macaw often forgets correspondence at his office - he comes looking for stuff that Owl already stole
-- go investigate land use
+	- minidungeon thing to break into his vaults at home? tall tower. trap, puzzle, monster (deploys if password wrong)
+- Clues
+	- Family is not doing that well financially, parents squandered wealth
-- Gandras Dol might take the PCs help to stop vandalism
+	- Gandras owes debt to Giltstern - giltstern correspondence
+	- Gandras keeps the diff saltwood groves separate, in competition - so no one realizes his bad accounting
+	- Paper trail on faulty tax breaks
+	- Leasing saltwood groves to Eledeia to make a quick buck - instead of waiting for maturation
+- Leads
+	- Gandras saw Kingfisher at the docks, shortly before the riot.
+Macaw can't say.
+	- Gandras knows Eledeia has some shady accounting too, hasn't said anything for fear of exposing himself
+	- reward with info (relevant to both short/long term), some money
 - leads: saw kingfisher at the riot, shady accounting from eledeia, it wasn't giltstern's automata at the riot
 	- gandras got control of the giltstern automata at one point
 - reward that ties into mainline: a kite he's framed, another clue?
-- if they majorly damage Gandras his faction can come after them Vulture Sidequest?
+- if they majorly damage Gandras his faction/Giltstern can come after them Vulture Sidequest?
 - Raven has dirt on him, if they can get her support
 - Vulture would like to weaken Kingfisher - too chummy with the Kevarans